cdktf/cdktf-provider-cloudflare/docs/ruleset.java.md

 - *Type:* java.util.List<java.lang.String>

-Checks for the presence of these header names.
+A list of headers to check for the presence of.

-The presence of these headers is used in building the cache key.
+The presence of these headers is included in the cache key.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/cloudflare/cloudflare/5.8.2/docs/resources/ruleset#check_presence Ruleset#check_presence}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/cloudflare/cloudflare/5.8.4/docs/resources/ruleset#check_presence Ruleset#check_presence}

 ---